hmz42/SRS/README.md

 - So that I can regain access to my account.

 **Acceptance Criteria:**
-- Provide a "Forgot Password" link on the login page.
+1. Provide a "Forgot Password" link on the login page.
-- Prompt the user to enter their email address.
+2. Prompt users to enter their email address.
-- Send a password reset link to the user's email.
+3. Send a password reset link to the user's email.
-- Allow the user to set a new password using the provided link.
+4. Allow users to set a new password using the provided link.
-- Ensure security measures, such as email verification, to protect the account.
+5. Ensure security measures, such as email verification, to protect the account.

 ## Service Search in Specific Areas or Accounts

 **User Story: Service Search in Specific Areas or Accounts**
 - As a user,